richardatval/www.yesproject.org/what-you-can-do/explore-the-world-of-work.md

 ### What's in it for me?

-YES Enterprise team offers a range of support to help you make your business idea a reality.

-##### Enterprise Challenges
-These team activities are your chance to understand whether or not enterprise is for you and what starting a business involves.
-You will enhance your existing skills and find skills you never knew you had.

-##### Business Start-up Workshops
-These workshops are your opportunity to explore new ideas and learn how to set up your own business.
-They’ll cover key topics like getting your company structure right, marketing and sales.

-##### Test Trade Days
-We’ll offer you the opportunity to test your product or service in the real world on our test trade days.
-You will pick up valuable feedback that will help to improve your offer.
+Get a taste for the type of job you would like to do in the future by taking part in our tailor-made programme:

+#### Work placements

+Find out what it is like to be employed and see what type of job you would like to have.
+We will find you a suitable work placement based on what you would like to do and a trained mentor will support you throughout your placement.

+On completion, you will receive an achievement certificate and a reference to show employers you’re work ready.

+#### Work tours

+A work tour will guide you through the various departments and job roles that are involved in running a company.Tours are available in various industries including shops, car dealerships, restaurants and hotels.
+You will also take part in activities to help you prepare for work.

 ### What support will I receive?

-You will receive one-to-one support to devlop your business plan, access finance and accelerate your business.
+Our application support service will help you move towards employment or education.
+We can help you with job or college searches, completing application forms and CVs, and interview techniques.

 ### When can I get started?

 World of work tours are advertised [here](https://www.yesproject.org/course-dates/) and on our [Facebook page](https://www.facebook.com/yourprojectyes/).

-To find out more or apply contact [anna@leicestershirecares.co.uk](anna@leicestershirecares.co.uk) or 0116 366 6639 / 07738 403 732
+To find out more or apply contact [ayesha@leicestershirecares.co.uk](ayesha@leicestershirecares.co.uk) or 0116 366 6639 / 07738 403 732

 ### About Flying Fish